stylekit/stylekit.github.io/_posts/_temp/_2017-02-05-Xcode-and-spm.md

 6. If you add code to third-party dependencies then they are embedded in the binaries automatically. 👊👊👊

 ## Todo:
-- [ ] Investigate ``buildMetadataIdentifier`` 👈 Supposedly it enables you to target single commit ids
+- [ ] Investigate ``buildMetadataIdentifier`` 👈 Supposedly it enables you to target single commit ids rather than version tags